 One of the big differences between Slam Tilt and the likes of Pinball Dreams and Pinball Fantasies, the LED score panel plays more of a part in your game, which is much more like real pinball tables of the era.
 There are small interactive pieces that play out on the LED score screen on the tables which is a great touch.

-Slam Tilt is an excellent title and certainly one of the best Amiga 1200 games.
+Slam Tilt is an excellent title and certainly one of the best Amiga games for the A1200.

 Super Stardust – 1994